Electro707/ee-parts-database/docs/database_spec.rst

 stability_ppm   FLOAT                                   The stability (in ppm) of the crystal
 =============== =========================== =========== =======================================================

-MOSFET Table
+FET Spec
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Append the *GenericPart* Table to this table.
+Append the *GenericPart* Spec to this.
-Table Name: ``mosfet``
+Table Name: ``fet``

 =============== =========================== =========== =======================================================
 Name            SQL Type                    Required?
 Description
 =============== =========================== =========== =======================================================
-mosfet_type     VARCHAR                     YES         The MOSFET type (N-Channel or P-Channel) vdss            FLOAT                                   The max Drain-Source voltage of the MOSFET vgss            FLOAT                                   The max Gate-Source voltage of the MOSFET vgs_th          FLOAT                                   The Gate-Source threshold voltage of the MOSFET i_d             FLOAT                                   The max continuous drain current of the MOSFET i_d_pulse       FLOAT                                   The max pulsed/peak drain current of the MOSFET
+fet_type        VARCHAR                     YES         The MOSFET type (N-Channel or P-Channel) vds             FLOAT                                   The max Drain-Source voltage of the FET vgs             FLOAT                                   The max Gate-Source voltage of the FET vgs_th          FLOAT                                   The Gate-Source threshold voltage of the FET i_d             FLOAT                                   The max continuous drain current of the FET i_d_pulse       FLOAT                                   The max pulsed/peak drain current of the FET
 =============== =========================== =========== =======================================================

 BJT Table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Append the *GenericPart* Table to this table.
+Append the *GenericPart* Spec to this.
 Table Name: ``bjt``

 =============== =========================== =========== =======================================================